Hard Rock Hotel and Casino (Las Vegas): Appearances in media

-Lawsuits and controversy
+Lawsuits and controversies

 In April 1996, Harley-Davidson sued the Hard Rock for damages, alleging trademark violations.
 Harley-Davidson stated that the casino had used its logo on slot machine reels, and that 10 of these machines were used in a slot promotion that offered a Harley-Davidson motorcycle as a jackpot.
 Harley-Davidson did not want its logo to be associated with the casino.
 A confidential settlement was reached between the two later that year.

 Also in 1996, two wheelchair users sued the hotel, alleging that its two shuttle buses were inaccessible to them and were in violation of the Americans with Disabilities Act of 1990.
 In 1998, the hotel was ordered to replace or modify the buses to comply with the law.
 Areas of the resort were also modified to be wheelchair-accessible.
 In 1999, a woman sued the Hard Rock over alleged inadequate security in the resort's parking lot, where she was injured during an attempted robbery.

 In 2000, a Hard Rock surveillance employee leaked a video tape of police officers who had behaved in a belligerent manner while arresting a woman at the resort.
 The employee was later fired for violating the resort's confidentiality policy.
 He filed a complaint with the Nevada Gaming Control Board, which rejected the complaint, stating that they did not have authority to punish the Hard Rock for his firing.
 The former employee later filed a lawsuit against the Hard Rock.
 In 2002, a couple sued the resort and MTV for invasion of privacy, fraud, and emotional distress.
 The couple had been unwittingly involved in a television prank that depicted a fake human corpse in their hotel bathroom.

 A man sued the Hard Rock in 2003, claiming that he was injured by security guards while attending a concert at the Joint.
 The resort claimed that the man was actually intoxicated and had started a fight with someone, who was not a security guard.
 Other patrons also filed lawsuits against Hard Rock security guards over the years, alleging issues such as assault and false imprisonment.